larissazhou/larissazhou.github.io/_posts/2025-10-22-case-study-zach.md

 **I’ve made a huge career change.** I started out working in computer science and now I'm working in food science.

-* I've already had two jobs in food science.
+* I've already had two paid jobs in food science.
 * I built a great network of people in the food industry.
 * I've gotten a lot more comfortable advocating for myself.